MDMoore315/ai-case-study/README.md

 Srinivas has been inspired and influenced by Google's CEO Sundar Pichai after seeing a YouTube interview with Pichai.
 Srinivas interned at the Google-owned DeepMind and, later, at Google's headquarters as a research intern.

-Srinivas and the other cofounders decided to try a new apporach to internet search engines and builed an 'answer' engine through combining aa traditional search index with large language models.
+Srinivas and the other cofounders decided to try a new apporach to internet search engines and build an 'answer' engine through combining a traditional search index with large language models.
 This became Perplexity.

 *Sources:*
 [Wired.com](https://www.wired.com/story/founder-perplexity-ai-sundar-pichai-competing-to-reinvent-search/), [Forbes](https://www.forbes.com/sites/joannechen/2023/09/06/how-perplexityai-is-pioneering-the-future-of-search/?sh=51fb2ceead91)